Genetic Pain Study (sponsored by Cambridge University Hospitals NHS Foundation Trust and The University of Cambridge)

 We would like to identify further genes that strongly influence the amount of pain a person feels.
 The discovery of any new genes whose function is not affected by currently available drugs could lead to the development of new treatments.

-In this study, led by the University of Cambridge, we are recruiting patients with chronic pain disorders for whom current medical treatments have not provided a complete solution to their pain.
-All patients who are suitable would be asked to donate a salivary for genetic analyses and complete an assessment that characterises their chronic pain through self-reported questionnaires.
+In this study, led by the University of Cambridge, we recruited patients with chronic pain disorders for whom current medical treatments have not provided a complete solution to their pain.
+All patients who were suitable were asked to donate a salivary for genetic analyses and complete an assessment that characterises their chronic pain through self-reported questionnaires.